-Our school survey data shows that 94% of our students felt connected this year.
-This is about the same as the previous year and it is +69 points above our baseline.
-This is an important metric for us, and we expect it to be higher each year.
+Our school survey data shows that 95% of our students felt connected this year.
+This is the same as last year and is over our expected outcome.
+This is an important metric for us and we expect to be higher each year.
 Face-to-face interaction with a caring adult will help students feel connected.
 Additionally, 100% of the students surveyed said that they feel safe at school.

 It is very important to us to ensure that we are doing everything possible to provide students with time and attention to support them during their time with us.
-Teachers also reported that 97% are feeling safe and 100% feel connected to the school.
+Teachers also reported that 100% are feeling safe, which is a concern, and 100% feel connected to the school.
 We have high expectations for school safety and connection, and we intend to continue to improve our school connectedness.

 Parents are encouraged to participate in their student's education as well as school activities, events, and celebrations.
-This year we had more than twice as many parents participate in our PAC and ELAC meetings.
-On the school survey, 98% said that they feel encouraged to participate this year, which is a +48 point increase from our baseline.
+84 parents participated in our Annual Survey, which increased from 66 responses last year and 55 responses the year before that.
+100% parent responses stated that they feel encouraged to participate this year, which is a +2 point increase from the previous year.